logan-anderson/logan.codes/content/blog/you-need-suspense.md

 export default Dashboard;
 ```

-Now, we can provide much more context while the data is being fetched from the server, improving the user experience and making the page feel faster.
+Now, we can provide much more context while the data is being fetched from the server, improving the user experience and making the page feel faster and more responsive

 <video autoplay loop muted controls>
   <source src="/img/loading_spinner_suspense_nextjs.mov" type="video/mp4" />